 Aspect considered Decision Receipt of application Confidential information A claim for commercial or industrial confidentiality has not been made.
 Identifying confidential information We have not identified information provided as part of the application that we consider to be confidential.
 Consultation/Engagement Consultation The consultation requirements were identified in accordance with the Environmental Permitting Regulations and our public participation statement.
 The application was publicised on the GOV.UK website.
-We consulted the following organisations: Public Health England Director of Public Health Health and Safety Executive Local Environmental Health Department The comments and our responses are summarised in the consultation section.
-The facility The regulated facility We considered the extent and nature of the facility at the site in accordance with RGN2 'Understanding the meaning of regulated facility'.
+We consulted the following organisations: Local Planning Authority, Norfolk County Council Local Environmental Health Department, South Norfolk Council Health & Safety Executive Director of Public Health (DoPH)/Public Health England (PHE) The comments and our responses are summarised in the consultation section.
+The facility The regulated facility We considered the extent and nature of the facility at the site in accordance with RGN2 'Understanding the meaning of regulated facility',.
 The extent of the facility is defined in the site plan and in the permit.
 The activities are defined in table S1.1 of the permit.
 The site Extent of the site of the facility The operator has provided a plan which we consider is satisfactory, showing the extent of the site of the facility.
 The plan is included in the permit.
-Biodiversity, heritage, landscape and nature conservation The application is within the relevant distance criteria of a site of heritage, landscape or nature conservation, and/or protected species or habitat.
-We have assessed the application and its potential to affect all known sites of nature conservation, landscape and heritage and/or protected species or habitats identified in the nature conservation screening report as part of the permitting process.
+Site condition report The operator has provided a description of the condition of the site, which we consider is not satisfactory.
+The decision was taken in accordance with our guidance on site condition reports and baseline reporting under the Industrial Emissions Directive.
+Biodiversity, heritage, landscape and nature The application is within the relevant distance criteria of a site of heritage, landscape or nature conservation, and/or protected species or habitat. conservation We have assessed the application and its potential to affect all known sites of nature conservation, landscape and heritage and/or protected species or habitats identified in the nature conservation screening report as part of the permitting process.
 We consider that the application will not affect any sites of nature conservation, landscape and heritage, and/or protected species or habitats identified.
-A HRA has been completed and sent to Natural England for information only.
 Environmental risk assessment Environmental risk We have reviewed the operator's assessment of the environmental risk from the